4.1. Introduction to Indian Cuisine

 Incorporating veggies like eggplant and zucchini into Indian cuisine is a good example of Greek’s influence.
 Greek traders and conquerors are responsible for the spread of spices like fenugreek (methi) and fennel (saunf), as well as the pan-fried meal (Kalhari) from Jammu region of India, which is comparable to the Greek cheese known as “Kasseri.”
 Greek and Indian culinary practices were combined to create new tastes and cooking methods that are still used in Indian cuisine today.

 Indian sweets, notably the well-known delicacy “Gulab Jamun,” also have Greek influences.
 The sweet is thought to have been inspired by a deep-fried dough ball drenched in honey syrup seen in Greek desserts called “Luqmat-Al-Qadi .”
 Similar milk solids-based dough is used in the dessert in India, which is deep-fried before being dipped in a sugar syrup with rosewater and cardamom flavoring.
-The term “Gulab Jamun” derives from the Persian phrases for “rose water” and “doughnut,” showing the cross-cultural influences that have shaped Indian cuisine over the years.
+The term “Gulab Jamun” derives from the Persian phrases for “rose water” and “doughnut,” showing the cross-cultural influences that have shaped Indian cuisine over the years. - INFLUENCES OF MUGHALS

 Indian food has undergone nothing less than a culinary revolution as a result of the Mughal era.
 Their passion for sophisticated and lavish cuisine has permanently altered the Indian culinary scene.
 Invading from Western Asia in the 12th century, the Mughals left behind a rich culinary legacy in India.
 Their love of exquisite dining and lavish buffets had a significant impact on Indian food history.